 Two pictures of emaciated African children were included in the advertisements, selected to mirror closely two pictures chosen from seven pictures of starving African children extracted from the websites of famine and disaster relief charities.
-We emailed or showed the seven pictures to 40 adults who were asked to select the two they felt were the most "heart-wrenching."
+We emailed or showed the seven pictures to 40 adults who were asked to select the two they felt were the most "heart-wrenching".
 Seventy-one per cent of the respondents chose two of the pictures.
-Hence, we included two near-identical pictures from a copyright-free source in the study.
+Hence, we included two near identical pictures from a copyright free source in the study (see end note 1).

-The pictures of the four announcers (two males and two females, White or Black) placed in the advertisements comprised images of (a) the "average" UK man and the "average" UK woman, as shown in composite overlays of numerous photographs of people with the characteristics of average UK people and (b) an "average" Black African man and of an "average" Black African woman compiled from multiple overlays of African people.
-These composites were created by the FaceResearch Center at Glasgow University.
-Knight (2013) reported how the FaceResearch Center combined the faces of women and men around world to approximate the average face of people in each country.
+The pictures of the four announcers (two males and two females, white or black) placed in the advertisements comprised images of (i) the "average" UK man and the "average" UK woman, as shown in composite overlays of numerous photographs of people with the characteristics of average UK people, and (ii) an "average" black African man and of an "average" black African woman compiled from multiple overlays of African people (see end note 1).
+These composites were created by the FaceResearch Centre at Glasgow University.
+Knight (2013) reported how the FaceResearch Centre combined the faces of women and men around to world to approximate the "average face" of people in each country.
 Multiple images of faces were aligned and composited together to form the final result.
-The procedure for forming the averages (described in the studies by De Bruine & Jones, 2015; H. Wang et al., 2014) involved the creation of composites of full-color face images of adult men and women between the ages of 18 and 35 years who posed front-on to the camera with neutral emotional expressions and direct gaze.
+The procedure for forming the averages (described in Wang et al., 2014 and De Bruine & Jones, 2015) involved the creation of composites of full-colour face images of adult men and women between the ages of 18 and 35 who posed front-on to the camera with neutral emotional expressions and direct gaze.
 Images were aligned on pupil position and masked so that clothing was not visible.
-Celebrities were not used in the advertisements as the sample members' responses might then have been affected by attitudes toward the celebrities shown.
-The pictures are displayed in Exhibit 1 below.
+Celebrities were not used in the advertisements as the sample members' responses might then have been affected by attitudes towards the celebrities shown.
+The pictures are displayed in exhibit 1 below.